marmal88/Hotel-Bookings/README.md

 Evaluation of the models developed.
 Any metrics used in the evaluation should also be explained.

-Impact of no show
-1. Lost of revenue when they cannot resell the room
-2. Additional costs of distribution channels by increasing commissions or paying for publicity to help sell these rooms
-3. Lowering prices last minute, so they can resell a room, resulting in reducing profit margin

 1. Optimize for which metrics?
     - Should optimize for **precision** (i.e. Within those that we classified as no-show, how many of them are indeed no-show?)
 2. Impact of False Positive (Type 1 error)?
     - For a reputable hotel chain the cost of a type 1 error is extremely high.
     - Customers who booked and paid deposits would be disappointed if rooms are not ready or worse no-rooms available
 3. Impact of False Negative (Type 2 error)?
     - Cost is limited to current ops cost (cost of leaving room vacant due to no-show)